programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 <div class="alert alert-warning">
   This lesson requires at least 4GB of RAM and approximately 2GB of free disk space.
   The lesson also requires a valid Java installation of at least version 11.
 Java 17 is preferred.
+  For Mac users it is recommended to install Java 17 through [brew](https://formulae.brew.sh/formula/openjdk@17) and for Windows users please follow the installation guide provided by [Oracle](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
   The SolrWayback bundle used in this lesson does not run on Java versions older than 11 and newer than 17.
   JAVA_HOME must be set correctly as well.
   Administrative access is required to run the startup commands on windows.